Issue Your First Ethereum Transaction

 We'll start by leveraging Kaleido's Smart Contract Management component.
 This feature provides the collective business network with a transparent and auditable source code management utility.
 It delivers decisive mappings of your on-chain transactions and state changes directly back to your business logic.
 Additionally, it simplifies Ethereum transaction submission and application development by providing clean RESTful interfaces for interaction with your smart contract methods.
 No custom programming or blockchain expertise is necessary, and otherwise esoteric features of the protocol such as a nonce management and type mapping are removed from the equation.
 Simply upload some solidity code, and Kaleido will provide an interactive Swagger interface along with downloadable API specifications for click button simple interaction and swift application development.

-- Navigate to your business network dashboard and click on the Shared Assets tab.
+- Navigate to your business network dashboard and click on the Apps icon in the left navigation pane.

-- Stay on the Ethereum tile and click NEXT
+- Select the Ethereum tile and click NEXT

-- Provide a name for your Contract Project.
+- Provide a name for your App project.
 We'll use

 Simple Storagefor this example.